 Building a dream home often involves numerous building permits.
 Some towns and counties processing requests quickly.
 Others may have a longer turn-over time.
 The more complex a project is, the longer it may take for the permitting to be approved, as well.

-Inspections must be done after each phase of building.
+Inspections must be done after each phase of building to be sure the home meets current local building codes.
 Homebuilders request inspections in advance.
 Each permitting office has its own process and expected turn-around time.

 Expect that the wait time may be longer in busy seasons or if a project is particularly complicated.